microsoft/iot-curriculum/labs/iot/environment-monitor/steps/rules-pi-led.md

 >
 >        Replace 476 with the process ID of your Cron job.
 >
->        You can check if the job has been terminated successfully by re-running the `ps` command.
+>        You can check if the job has been ended successfully by re-running the `ps` command.

 ## Next steps